 Please read this before you choose black windows for your new build.

 Over to you my lovelies, are you noticing this same trend?
 If anyone actually has painted their walls beige, please post the exact colour in the comments below!
 That will help everyone.

 Please note, I am not FOR or AGAINST any trend.
-There’s NOTHING WRONG with brown, black, grey, white or cream, it’ the OVERUSE of any of these neutrals when they become the TRENDY neutral that SCREAMS “I just decorated or built my house in the ______ trend!”
+There’s NOTHING WRONG with brown, black, grey, white or cream.
+But it’s the OVERUSE of any of these neutrals when they become the TRENDY neutral that SCREAMS: “I just decorated or built my house in the ______ trend!”